 Rainwater is preferable to tap water if you can manage to collect and store it.

 Most cacti and succulents like bright light, but not all can tolerate intense, direct sunlight, especially in conjunction with high temperatures.
 The intensity of the light that a plant will thrive in depends on the species.
-A plant that is grown in optimal light conditions will "look normal" (unstressed), and is more likely to flower than one grown in sub-optimal lighting conditions.
+A plant grown in optimal light conditions will "look normal" (unstressed), and is more likely to flower than one grown in sub-optimal lighting conditions.
 (Keep in mind that succulents, and especially cacti, have very differing ages at which they will bloom.
-For example, even if you give your giant Saguaro seedling (Carnegiea gigantea) conditions that are optimal in every way, you will likely not see it flower in your lifetime.)
+For example, even if you give your giant Saguaro seedling (Carnegiea gigantea) conditions optimal in every way, you will likely not see it flower in your lifetime.)

 While optimal lighting conditions depend on species, there are some general signs that indicate your plant is getting either too much or too little light:

 Too much light: When your plant is getting too much light, it can appear "off-color," taking on a "bleached out" look, or turning yellow or even orangish.
 Keep in mind that these signs can also indicate other stresses, such as disease or too much water, so use common sense when making your diagnosis.

 If your plant is moved suddenly into very bright sunlight conditions, or if the weather suddenly turns hot with abundant sunshine, your plant can scorch.
 This can happen very rapidly and can scar the plant for the rest of its life, so be on alert for when such a condition might occur, and take precautions to prevent scorching.